Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: Introduction

-In this article we outline a methodology which consists of collecting and aggregating open source intelligence, in conjunction with antivirus scan results, and presenting the information contained in this data in the form of a \emph{network}, or a graph.
-Specifically, edges represent a connection between a potential IoC and a document.
-The challenge is that most open source intelligence text from the web is unstructured therefore analyzing the text for relevant pattern matches is a means to extract the potential IoCs.
+In this study we outline a methodology which consists of collecting and aggregating open source intelligence, in conjunction with antivirus scan results and presenting the information contained in this data in the form of a \emph{network} or a graph.
+Specifically, edges represent a connection between a potential IOC and a document.
+The challenge is that most open source intelligence text from the web is unstructured therefore analyzing the text for relevant pattern matches is a means to extract the potential IOCs.
 Here a document is simply a collection of natural language or data - for example a single tweet from Twitter could be a \emph{document}.
-Furthermore, metadata is included with the node document when constructing the database - several machine learning algorithms identify whether the text is discussing cybersecurity and specifically what type of exploit techniques are being discussed.
-This type of metadata is important because it can can serve as a signal for the quality of the given node document - meaning that a piece of open source intelligence text gathered from social media will have a higher confidence of being relevant if the machine learning algorithm tells us it is likely discussing a cybersecurity topic.
-In Section \ref{section:methods} we detail the construction of this type of cybersecurity intelligence graph, instantiated as a Neo4j graph database.
-In Section \ref{section:results} we give specific examples of where this type of open source intelligence graph database can provide useful information and analysis in cybersecurity.
-We conclude in Section \ref{section:discussion} with a discussion of what this type of approach to open source intelligence analysis can be used for and future research directions.
+The knowledge graph that is formed by the documents, potential IOCs, and vulnerability IDs form a network with multiple types of relations (edges) -- making the constructed graph database a specific type of multidimensional network.
+Furthermore, metadata is included with the node document when constructing the database - several machine learning (ML) algorithms identify whether the text is discussing cybersecurity and specifically what type of exploit techniques are being discussed.
+This type of metadata is important because it can serve as a signal for the quality of the given node document, and can be a fast way to summarize the high-level information about a document (such as the natural language present in the document) when searching through a large graph database halo of nodes.
+A piece of open source intelligence text gathered from social media will have a higher confidence of being relevant if the machine learning algorithm tells us it is likely discussing a cybersecurity topic.
+In Section~\ref{section:methods} we detail the construction of this type of cybersecurity intelligence graph, instantiated as a Neo4j graph database.

+The underlying idea of this study is to create a graph database structure where edges between two nodes are formed by shared string matches within two open source documents, and each node is a single open source document (which could be from a variety of sources, such as a threat report or a web page).
+Our primary contributions are describing an open set of methods and techniques to create this type of indicator graph database.
+We describe and give examples of real world data found in very noisy internet natural text sources, such as 4chan and Reddit, which makes the reliability of the ingested information hard to assess automatically.
+We also report on aggregate level graph statistics on CVE nodes within the graph database, compared to their base severity scores.